-“An immortal mountain wizard from the riverside of the pond of time.”
+“An immortal mountain wizard from the shores of the pond of time.”

 As regards gods of thunder and winds mythology, there are many legends across all cultures.
 Buddha commissioned the gods of thunder with the protection of the cosmic law and order, or dharma.
 In Japanese shintō mythology, gods of thunder were created by the divine pair Izanami and Izanagi after they created Japan.
 An example is Takemikazuchi, often revered as a god of thunder and considered the deity of jūdōka and kēndōka, as well as a protective deity of war.
 In the end, the three right-turning commas are also a symbol for the Hachiman Daibosatsu.
 For those who wonder: the royal symbol of the Ryūkyū kingdom always had three left-turning (clockwise) commas, as I described here and also here.